JeremiahKaren/35percent.github.io/_posts/2016-12-12-ombudsman-slams-southwark-for-no-s106-monitoring.md

 ![](http://35percent.org/img/CPO_ExplanatoryNote12May2015.png)
 *[Inquiry document 27](http://crappistmartin.github.io/images/CPO_ExplanatoryNote12May2015.pdf) - evidence submitted by the Council to the CPO public inquiry, 12/05/2015*

-Other notable developements in our list included
+## Social rent is not affordable rent

-By cross-checking planning committee reports, section 106 agreements, Land Registry information, the [GLA affordable housing outturn dataset](http://data.london.gov.uk/dataset/gla-affordable-housing-programme-outturn/resource/0c87e5dc-f1e9-4edf-b246-bef6b40a9ba3) and [CORE lettings data](https://core.communities.gov.uk/), we managed to compile a long (but by no means exhaustive) [list](http://35percent.org/img/section106_tenure_breaches.pdf) of breaches in tenure provision.
-Here are a few of the instances we found:
+Social rent is determined by a legal formula and only a small part of the calculation takes in market rents; social rent equates  to between 19-25% market rate in Southwark(link).
+Our [list] (http://35percent.org/img/section106_tenure_breaches.pdf)of suspect developments shows many where the level of rent identifies them as affordable rent, not social rent.
+The list was compliled by cross-checking planning committee reports, section 106 agreements, Land Registry information, the [GLA affordable housing outturn dataset](http://data.london.gov.uk/dataset/gla-affordable-housing-programme-outturn/resource/0c87e5dc-f1e9-4edf-b246-bef6b40a9ba3) and [CORE lettings data](https://core.communities.gov.uk/).

 ## Colorama buildings

 ![](http://35percent.org/img/colorama_chroma.jpg)

-This redevelopment of the former [Colorama film processing warehouse](http://35percent.org/colorama/) in SE1 was completed in April 2016.
-The [planning report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!Zz6kQSuw9WcG1eGU1VRSAg%3d%3d!%7d%7d%7d) for the application said that the redevelopment would provide a total of 19 social rented habitable rooms.
+This redevelopment of the former [Colorama film processing warehouse](http://35percent.org/colorama/) in SE1 was completed in April 2016 and should have provided a total of 19 social rented habitable rooms, about 8 units, according to the [planning report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!Zz6kQSuw9WcG1eGU1VRSAg%3d%3d!%7d%7d%7d).

-However, when the Greater London Authority published its [affordable housing outturn data](http://data.london.gov.uk/dataset/gla-affordable-housing-programme-outturn/resource/0c87e5dc-f1e9-4edf-b246-bef6b40a9ba3), it showed that the developer had provided affordable rented units not social rented.
-These range up to 59% market rent and are listed in the GLA dataset as prospective rent levels of £215pw (excl. service charge) for a 1-bed flat, which is well over twice the current average social rent in Southwark ([£100 pw](http://www.southwark.gov.uk/news/article/1738/southwark_council_keeping_social_rent_affordable_for_londoners)).
+However, Greater London Authority [affordable housing outturn data](http://data.london.gov.uk/dataset/gla-affordable-housing-programme-outturn/resource/0c87e5dc-f1e9-4edf-b246-bef6b40a9ba3), shows that the developer had provided affordable rented units not social rented.
+These range up to 59% market rent, giving rent levels of £215pw (excl. service charge) for a 1-bed flat, over twice the current average social rent in Southwark ([£100 pw](http://www.southwark.gov.uk/news/article/1738/southwark_council_keeping_social_rent_affordable_for_londoners)).

 ![](http://crappistmartin.github.io/images/coloramagladata.png)

 The scheme (now branded the ['Chroma Buildings'](http://www.fabrica.co.uk/The-Chroma-Buildings)) has completed and new residents moved in.
-Needless to say, these won't number any of those on the Council's waiting list who cannot afford anything other than social rented housing.

 ## 143-149 Rye Lane/1-15 Bournemouth Road Peckham - SE15 4ST